The Use of Google Scholar and Academic Library Websites Among Academics

 - The preliminary results of this research will be presented by Assistant Professor Monica Colon-Aguirre and Assistant Professor Kyong Eun Oh at the Association for Library and Information Science Education (ALISE) 2017 Conference in Atlanta, GA, January 17-20, 2017.

-This research is conducted by Assistant Professor Monica Colon-Aguirre and Assistant Professor Kyong Eun Oh.
+This research is conducted by Assistant Professor Monica Colon-Aguirre and Assistant Professor Kyong Eun Oh from the College of Organizational, Computational, and Information Sciences.
 They employ a variety of research methods, including but not limited to, survey research, observation, diary studies, and think-aloud, use of the Usability Lab, as well as conceptual and theoretical inquiry.